Government House, Canberra: Government House

 In 1927, the Duke and Duchess of York (later King George VI and Queen Elizabeth) stayed in the house when they visited Canberra to open the Provisional Parliament House.
-Prior to their arrival, extensive improvements were made to ensure that the building would provide a standard of accommodation appropriate for members of the Royal Family.
+Prior to their arrival, extensive improvements were made to ensure that the building would provide a standard of accommodation appropriate for members of the royal family.
 These improvements were overseen by the then Commonwealth Architect, John Smith Murdoch.
 The interiors of the refurbished house, along with much of their furniture, were designed by Ruth Lane Poole, of the Federal Capital Commission.
 They are in keeping with the prevailing Inter-war Stripped Classical style, with more formal interiors provided for the official reception rooms, and a lighter scheme prevailing in the private residential rooms.

 A private sitting room was built in 1933 at the request of Lady Isaacs over the south entrance porch, which looks south across the gardens to the Brindabella Ranges and the foothills of the Australian Alps beyond.

 In 1939, Government House was again extensively renovated and expanded in the Inter-war Stripped Classical style typical of Canberra's early public buildings, to a design by E. H. Henderson, Chief Architect of the Works and Services Branch of the Department of the Interior.
-Lord Gowrie lived in the house at this time, and it was not regarded as being large enough to meet the demands made of it.
+Lord Gowrie lived in the residence at this time, and it was not regarded as being large enough to meet the demands made of it.
 The 1899 Campbell extension was therefore demolished and a new, more substantial replacement erected.
 The drawing room was made larger, while more bedrooms were installed on the second storey, and a "state entrance" built on the northern side.
 Further alterations to the existing building were also made, adding a nursery on the third-storey and extending the dining room.

-All these changes to Yarralumla had been spurred by the impending appointment of the Duke of Kent as the next governor-general.
+All these changes to Yarralumla had been spurred by the impending appointment of Prince George, Duke of Kent as the next governor-general.
 He was due to succeed Lord Gowrie in early 1945.
-However, the Duke died in an aircraft crash in Scotland in 1942 while on active service in World War II, and his elder brother, the Duke of Gloucester, was appointed in his place.
+However, the Duke died in an aircraft crash in Scotland in 1942 while on active service in World War II, and his elder brother, Prince Henry, Duke of Gloucester, was appointed in his place.
 The changes were completed in time for the arrival of the Duke and Duchess of Gloucester.

-In the 1990s, a new chancery building, designed by Roger Pegrum in an Inter-war Stripped Classical style design, was constructed to house the offices of the Official Secretary to the Governor-General and associated administrative staff.
+In the 1990s, a new chancery building, designed by Roger Pegrum in an Inter-war Stripped Classical design, was constructed to house the offices of the Official Secretary to the Governor-General and associated administrative staff.

-Some critics have said that the current Government House lacks distinction and architectural unity.